BarakXYZ/Unreal.nvim/README.md

 - `:UnrealCD` sets the current directory to the root folder of the unreal project (the one with the .uproject in it).
 I personally use this so Telescope only searches in the project directory, making it faster, especially for live_grep

 **Known Limitations**
-- you can't run with a debugger attached at the moment.
-I plan on adding support for starting the project with WinDbg attached.
-Currently if you want a debugger, you'll still have to run the project from Visual Studio and debug it there.
-- the project is primarily developed for Windows.
-Unfortunately I do not have the time or motivation to maintain it for Linux, although I wish it worked there too.
-But since game development is primarily done on Windows in general, this is the primary target for the plugin.
-If any volunteer maintainers for Linux step forward, I'd be happy to collab with you
+- Debugger support not yet implemented.
+On Windows, use Visual Studio for debugging.
+On MacOS, use Xcode or lldb.
+On Linux, use gdb/lldb.
-- you can only abort a build using `:AbortDispatch` and it will only work for the actual unreal build step, it won't work for the RSP generation build step
+- You can only abort a build using `:AbortDispatch` and it will only work for the actual unreal build step, it won't work for the RSP generation build step

+**Platform-Specific Notes**

+**MacOS:**
+- Unreal Editor is launched from `.app` bundles automatically
+- Build scripts use `.sh` files from `Engine/Build/BatchFiles/Mac/`
+- Default platform in config is set to `Mac` automatically

+**Linux:**
+- Build scripts use `.sh` files from `Engine/Build/BatchFiles/Linux/`
+- Default platform in config is set to `Linux` automatically
+- Make sure build scripts are executable: `chmod +x Engine/Build/BatchFiles/Linux/*.sh`

+**Windows:**
+- Uses MSVC-style compiler flags (`/FI`, `/I`, etc.) natively
+- Default platform in config is set to `Win64` automatically

 **Troubleshooting**

+**General:**
-- if you notice that some of the symbols in your project are not recognize/found, it is possible clangd's index cache is broken somehow.
-You can find clang's cache in the .cache directory that will sit next to your .uproject.
-It is full of .idx files, each corresponding to a source code file in your project.
-Close nvim, delete the .cache directory, reopen vim, navigate to one of your project's files.
-It should trigger clangd to rebuild the index.
+- If symbols are not recognized/found, clangd's index cache may be broken.
+Find the `.cache` directory next to your `.uproject`, close Neovim, delete `.cache`, reopen and navigate to a project file to trigger reindexing.
--Unreal.Nvim's log can be found in the nvim-data folder, but you need to enable logging first in nvim by setting `vim.g.unrealnvim_debug = true` clangd's LSP log can be found here: %localappdata%/nvim-data\lsp.log  If you are unsure whether clangd 'sees' some of your code, looking at this log helps
+- Enable logging with `vim.g.unrealnvim_debug = true`.
+Unreal.Nvim's log is in nvim-data folder.
+- clangd's LSP log location:
+  - Windows: `%localappdata%/nvim-data/lsp.log`
+  - MacOS/Linux: `~/.local/share/nvim/lsp.log`

+**MacOS-Specific:**
+- If UnrealBuildTool fails, ensure Xcode Command Line Tools are installed: `xcode-select --install`
+- If editor won't launch, verify the `.app` bundle exists in `Engine/Binaries/Mac/` or `ProjectName/Binaries/Mac/`

+**Linux-Specific:**
+- If build scripts fail with permission errors, make them executable: `chmod +x Engine/Build/BatchFiles/Linux/*.sh`
+- Ensure clang is installed and in PATH: `which clang++`